Fallen Leaves.

 Over a number of days.

-Once I had extracted the Oak and Chestnut pigments in water in my Bristol studio, I slowly reduced them down to lake pigments, the consistency of a thick treacle syrup, and mixed them with a natural plant starch binder which allows for an easeful flow from brush to fabric surface while creating an even dispersion of pigment and a tight and smooth quality of line.
+The Oak and Chestnut is slowly reduced them down to lake pigments, the consistency of a thick treacle syrup, and mixed with a natural plant starch binder which allows for an easeful flow from brush to fabric surface while creating an even dispersion of pigment and a tight and smooth quality of line.

 Spontaneous free-hand line strokes that were led by the hand, in no particular order.